 Have you ever heard someone talk about a “pants-to-shoe ratio?”
-While this expression specifically speaks to the way your pants hang against your ankle upon first glance, shoes play a huge part in scoring high here.
-They might be the single-handed, most important part of any first style impression.
-You can be dressed in a simple jeans and tee, but your footwear will absolutely make or break any outfit.
+While this expression specifically speaks to the way your pants hang against your ankle upon first glance, shoes play an important role in making a great first impression on your peers.
+You can be dressed in simple jeans and tee, but your footwear will make or break any outfit.

 We’re kicking off the list with a category many men are pretty skeptical of.
 As we like to call it, “the mandal,” these shoes are undoubtedly an essential item during the summer months because who wants to be sweaty in socks in 95-degree weather, am I right?!
 Take note, as many internet forums suggest, we are not including the flip flop in this category.
 Feel free to wear the thong slipper as you please, but why choose flip flops when you can dress in more stylish and supportive sandals below?

 Once known to be the stereotypical footwear of choice for granola-eating, tree-hugging hippies (hey, we’re here for it!), this sandal has now evolved to become a closet essential for the most fashion-forward of men.
 We’re happy to live in the middle and advocate for the Arizona Birkenstocks as a stylish upgrade to the pool-slide, offering a better-for-you arched footbed and a more durable lifespan.
 Note, they might feel a bit off at first, but the more you wear them, the more accustomed they become to your own two feet.

 Apl Men’s Big Logo TechLoom Slide

 One of the easiest sandals to slip on, these Apl slides are perfect for the pool, beach, and beyond.
 The best part isn’t how lightweight and packable they are, but the fact that they’re made with a flexible strap and molded footbed with every step.
 They mirror the comfort of the infamous Apl running shoe but are a much breezier option.